-It was 237 years ago, on July 4, 1776, that the Declaration of Independence was signed in Philadelphia.
+It was 238 years ago, on July 4, 1776, that the Declaration of Independence was signed in Philadelphia.
 It marked the birth of this nation which, under God, was destined for world leadership.
-Of course, the Declaration was only the first step: Great Britain was not going to give up its 13 colonies without a terrible and fierce fight that was to last for six years, took the lives of 4,435 American patriots in battle at a then unimaginable cost of $104,000,000.
+Of course, the Declaration was only the first step: Great Britain was not going to give up its 13 colonies without a terrible and fierce fight that was to last for six years, and took the lives of 4,435 American patriots in battle at a then unimaginable cost of $104,000,000.
 We often forget that, in declaring independence from an earthly power, our founders made a forthright declaration of dependence upon Almighty God.
 The Declaration, written principally by Thomas Jefferson, acknowledges that “all men are created equal and are endowed by the Creator with certain unalienable rights.”
 The closing words of the Declaration solemnly declare, “With a firm reliance on the protection of Divine Providence, we mutually pledge to each other our lives, our fortunes, and our sacred honor.”
-The signers were not wild-eyed crazy radicals.
-What kind of men were they?
+What kind of men were our founders?
 Twenty-two were lawyers and judges.
 Eighteen were merchants and businessmen.
 Fourteen were farmers and large plantation owners.
 These were all men of means and education.
 Seven were educated at Harvard, four at Yale, four at the College of William and Mary, and three at Princeton.
-John Witherspoon, the only clergyman, was president of Princeton University, and George Wythe was a professor at the College of William and Mary, whose former student was Thomas Jefferson.
-Dr. Benjamin Rush, considered the Father of American Medicine, also started the Sunday School Movement in the United States.
-Dr. Rush graduated from Princeton at the age of 14, and completed his medical studies at the University of Edinburgh in Scotland.
+John Witherspoon, the only clergyman, was president of what is today Princeton University, and George Wythe was a professor at the College of William and Mary, whose former student was Thomas Jefferson.
+Dr. Benjamin Rush, considered the father of American medicine, also started the Sunday School movement in the United States.
+Dr. Rush graduated from Princeton at the age of 14, and then completed his medical studies at the University of Edinburgh in Scotland.
 Charles Carroll began his formal education at the age of 8, when he was sent to attend Jesuits’ College at St. Omer, France.
 He graduated from the College of Louis the Grande in France at the age of 17.
 Afterwards, he apprenticed as a lawyer in London.
-Of the 56 signers, 21 were 40 years of age, or younger.
+Of the 56 signers, 21 were 40 years of age, or younger, with the youngest, Edward Rutledge of South Carolina, was 26 years old.
 The British marked every signer for treason, and each became the object of vicious British manhunts.
-Space does not permit me to tell the often tragic story of many of the Declaration’s signers, but a short biography of each of the signers is available here: http://www.ushistory.org/declaration/signers/ .
+Space does not permit me to tell the often tragic story of many of the Declaration’s signers, but a short biography of each of the signers is available here.

 This is a religious people.
 This is historically true.
 From the discovery of this continent to the present hour, there is a single voice making this affirmation . . . we are a Christian people, and the morality of the country is deeply engrafted upon Christianity . . . . we find everywhere a clear recognition of the same truth . . .
 These, and many other matters which might be noticed, add a volume of unofficial declarations to the mass or organic utterances that this is a Christian nation.